rtakwale/DataScienceDeliverableC/README.md

 # DataScienceDeliverableC

-This repo contains all the table creation and modification code for our data mart.
+This repo contains all the table creation and modification/cleaning code for our data mart.

 **CreateTables.sql** contains all code related to table creation.